-F. Interference
+D. Interference

-Operation of the Customer facilities must not cause unusual fluctuation, disturbance, or interference on the Xcel Energy System, or other loads or generators connected to the Xcel Energy System.
-If such fluctuations or disturbances occur, the Customer will be required to install suitable apparatus to reasonably correct or limit such fluctuation, disturbance, or interference at no expense to Xcel Energy or Xcel Energy's other customers or producers.
+Operation of the transmission interconnection by the Interconnection Party must not cause unusual fluctuation or disturbance on, or inductive interference with an Xcel Energy System, other Interconnection Parties, generators or loads connected to the Xcel Energy System.
+If such fluctuations or disturbance occur, the Interconnection Party will be required to install suitable apparatus to reasonably correct or limit such fluctuation, disturbance, or interference at no expense to Xcel Energy or Xcel Energy's other Interconnection Parties or customers.

-G. Voltage, Harmonics, and Flicker
+E. Voltage, Harmonics, And Flicker

-The interconnection of a Customer's equipment with Xcel Energy's System shall not cause any reduction in the quality of service on the Xcel Energy System.
+The interconnection of the Interconnection Party's transmission facilities with Xcel Energy's System shall not cause any reduction in the quality of service on the Xcel Energy System.
 No abnormal voltages, frequencies, or interruptions will be permitted.
-If high-voltage or low-voltage complaints, transient voltage complaints, and/or harmonic (voltage distortion) complaints result from the operation of a Customer's system, Customer's such system may be disconnected from Xcel Energy's System until the Customer resolves the problem.
-The Customer is responsible for the expense of keeping his equipment in good working order so that the voltage, harmonics, and power factor (PF) requirements are always met.
+If high-voltage or low-voltage complaints, transient voltage complaints, and/or harmonic (voltage distortion) complaints result from operation of an Interconnection Party's transmission facilities, the Interconnection Party's transmission facilities may be disconnected from Xcel Energy's System until the Interconnection Party resolves the problem.
+The Interconnection Party is responsible for the expense of keeping their Transmission system(s) in good working order so that the voltage, harmonics, power factor (PF), and var requirements are always met.
+The interconnecting customer is expected to provide for its systems own reactive power requirements and not place an indo burden on the Xcel Energy system.